smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 ## Table Type 11
 ### External Tables

-External tables in Microsoft SQL Server are database objects that allow access to data stored outside the SQL Server instance, typically through PolyBase or linked services.
+External tables in Microsoft SQL Server are database objects that allow access to data stored outside the SQL Server instance, typically through PolyBase and an external data source.
 They reference external data sources and external file formats, enabling SQL Server to query data stored in locations such as Hadoop, Azure Blob Storage, Azure Data Lake Storage, or another SQL Server via PolyBase.

 These tables appear like regular tables but are read-only and do not physically store data within the SQL Server database.
 Instead, they act as a metadata layer that enables querying external data using T-SQL.
 This is particularly useful for data integration, bulk data loading, archiving, and working with large datasets without importing them into SQL Server.